-The White Paper furthermore requires a consolidation, alignment and integration of all law enforcement agencies' capacity, focusing on the enforcement of laws pertaining to alcohol.
+The White Paper furthermore requires a consolidation, alignment and integration of all law enforcement agencies capacity focusing on the enforcement of laws pertaining to alcohol.
 The expectation is further for the WCLA to play a leadership role in this regard.
 Whilst the current legislation does not mandate such an approach, the relationship with other enforcement agencies will be strengthened by joint planning of operations, training and identification of enforcement challenges.
 Collaboration with other law enforcement agencies will demonstrate value in terms of general policing to reduce crime, much of which is alcohol related.

-As part of the harms reduction efforts as contemplated in the White Paper, operations will be more focused towards proper control at licensed outlets and compliance with the Act in terms of under-age drinking and allowing minors access to restricted areas.
+As part of the harms reduction efforts as contemplated in the White Paper, operations will be more focused towards proper control at licensed outlets and compliance with the Act in terms of under-age drinking and allowing minors' access to restricted areas.
+Interventions will be planned according to complaints as recorded in the complaints register as well as the location of problematic outlets identified by other agencies such as the SAPS and Law Enforcement.
+Inspectors will also be guided by long outstanding inspections according to the LMATS system.
+Although priority will be placed on problematic outlets, inspectors will also seek to reach as many of the licensed outlets which have not been inspected over the past 4 years.

-In light of the above, the WCLA will revisit its organisational structure in as far as it relates to the execution of its compliance and enforcement function.
-The automation of inspections through the use of electronic devices will, in future, enhance compliance and inspection capacity.
-Currently the capacity at an operational level is a concern and the development of an appropriate and responsive structure will be prioritised.
+In light of the above the WCLA will revisit the capacity of this component in as far as it relates to the execution of its compliance and enforcement function.
+The automation of inspections through the use of electronic devices will in future enhance compliance and inspection capacity.